-#6 Steel Shot Explained
+#6 Steel Shot: #6 Steel Shot Explained

 The #6 is one of the more popular shot types for medium to large birds.
-Turkey, duck, grouse and pheasant are popular targets for this size round.
-You can get a great spread at 30 yards with enough penetration to get through the largest turkey vertebrae giving you a clean kill.
-When compared to lead, you’re going to want to tighten up that range a bit as you’re bound to have a few more runners with steel.
+Turkey, duck, grouse and pheasant are popular targets for this size round – as you can get a great spread at 30 yards with enough penetration to get through the largest turkey vertebrae, giving you a clean kill.
+When compared to lead, tighten up the range since you’re bound to have a few more runners with steel.
 Using a dog to help you track down winged birds can be a great plan of action as well.

-Steel vs Lead
+Steel vs. Lead